 ENTECH has fabricated and tested a number of such single-cell SLA receiver samples at very high voltage levels (2,250 to 4,500 V) in an underwater hi-pot test for very long periods of time.
 The water is a crude simulator of space plasma and is effective in finding insulation defects.
+The is effective in finding insulation defects.
 The high voltage difference is maintained between the cell circuit and the carbon-fiber radiator sheet, which is surrounded by and in intimate contact with the water.
 Figure 7 presents the SLA results to date compared to DuPont voltage endurance results for typical Kapton HN film subjected to long-term high-voltage stress.